yomojo/yomojo.github.io-web/terms.md

 ### Delivery Policy and Pricing

 UK: Yomojo offers a Royal Mail 2nd Class signed for delivery on orders for £3.90.
 Free delivery is available on orders of £30 or more.
+EU: £12.50 Royal Mail International Tracked & Signed.
 Delivery is via Royal Mail.
 Once your order has been placed—your order will be processed and shipped within 3 to 5 days.

-World: Please contact me to see if it's possible to deliver to your country.

 Prices for our products are subject to change without notice.
 We reserve the right at any time to modify or discontinue any product without notice at any time.